autodesk-tandem/tandem-sample-stats/README.md

 - **OAuth Authentication**: Secure 3-legged OAuth flow with Autodesk
 - **Account Switcher**: Browse and switch between all your Tandem accounts/teams
 - **Facility Switcher**: Quick access to all facilities you have permissions for
+- **Global Resources View**: View all facilities and groups across all regions with access levels
+- **Access History**: Audit trail of permission changes for facilities and groups
 - **Modern UI**: Clean, responsive interface built with Tailwind CSS
 - **Statistics Dashboard**: View key metrics about your facilities (expandable)